Number6174/WritingHTTPServer/README.md

 # Setup

+## Using a release version
+1. Download the zip file from the [latest release](https://github.com/Number6174/WritingHTTPServer/releases/latest)
+2. Unzip in a directory where the script will have write permissions

+## Manual
 1. Install Python for [Windows](https://www.python.org/downloads/windows/) (tested with 3.9.3)
 2. Verify Python is in your PATH.
 This can be done by running `python --version` in the Windows Terminal.
 You should see a response like `Python 3.9.3`
 3. Ensure the following Python packages are installed.
 You may wish to do this in a [venv](https://docs.python.org/3/tutorial/venv.html).
-Each can be installed as `pip install`
+Each can be installed as `pip install` or just use `pip install -r requirements.txt`
     * python-dateutil
     * pynput

+# Use

+## Using a release version
+1. Unzip the downloaded zip into a location where the program will have write permissions.
+2. Run `server.exe`.

+To stop the program, just close the terminal window.

+## Manual
+Open up a terminal.
+Navigate to the directory where `server.py` exists.
+Type `python server.py`

+To stop the program, hit CTRL+C.

 # Configuration

 ## Web interface

 When the script is running, on say port 8001, accessing [http://127.0.0.1:8001](http://127.0.0.1:8001) will provide a web interface to many of the options of the script.
+Everything can be edited here except the `host` and `port`.

-## `config.json`
+## config.json

 Edit the included `config.json`.
 The program must be restarted to load any configuration changes